Export and Die

-The importance to Illinois farmers, and thus Illinois, of the export market for grains was underlined by the Chinese government’s cutbacks in purchases in response to the Trump administration’s clumsy meddling in global trade.
-But farm exports have been an issue since the 1980s, when I wrote this piece that marshals evidence—not hard to do even for a reporter of only middling skills—that a farm policy based on exports costs the U.S. more than it costs any of our customers.
+The importance to Illinois farmers, and thus to Illinois, of the export market for grains was underlined by the Chinese government’s cutbacks in purchases in response to the Trump administration’s clumsy meddling in global trade.
+But farm exports have been an issue since the 1980s, when I wrote this piece that marshals evidence—not hard to do even for a reporter of even my middling skills—that a farm policy based on exports costs the U.S. more than it costs any of our customers.

 Unpleasant as it is, I ask you to recall some recent remarks by the regrettable Mr. Reagan.
-It is okay for the U.S. to ban the sale of pipeline equipment to the USSR while at the same time selling it much-needed grain because (he reasoned) the pipeline will earn badly needed hard currency for the Soviets while the purchase of U.S. grain deprives them of it.
+It is okay for the U.S. to ban the sale of pipeline equipment to the USSR while at the same time selling that nation much-needed grain because (he reasoned) the pipeline will earn badly needed hard currency for the Soviets while the purchase of U.S. grain deprives them of it.
 Our European allies didn't buy that argument, but U.S. farmers did, including those from Illinois, who export a disproportionate amount of their grain each year.

 One can understand why.
 If Mr. Reagan's assertions are correct, selling grain to the Ruskies affords the farmer a chance to make profit patriotic.
 (There has always been something unseemly about our farmers trading so earnestly with our ostensible enemy, after all.)
 Soviet purchases of Illinois grain thus indubitably help the farmers.
 But do they also hurt "the Russians?"